Rent The Brain, Own The Memory

 Firms that rent the brain and own the memory are best positioned in the AI-First race.

-Firms that are relying solely on a third-party AI subscription models aren’t building an AI future.
-They are just renting someone else’s.
+Firms relying solely on a third-party AI subscriptions aren’t building an AI future, they’re just renting someone else’s.

 Share: LinkedIn